Reheating process in the $R^2$ inflationary model with the baryogenesis scenario: Conclusion and Discussion

-We thank A. Kamada, Y. Watanabe for useful discussion.
-The work of H. J. is supported by the Forefront Physics and Mathematics Program to Drive Transformation (FoPM).
-A. A. S. was partially supported by the RSF grant 21-12-00130.
-J. Y. is supported by JSPS KAKENHI Grant No. 20H05639 and Grant-in-Aid for Scientific Research on Innovative Areas 20H05248.
-K. K. is supported by JSPS KAKENHI, Grant-in-Aid for Sci- entific Research No. (C) JP19K03842.
+We thank A. Kamada, Y. Watanabe and K. Mukaida for useful discussion.
+The work of H.~J. is supported by the Forefront Physics and Mathematics Program to Drive Transformation (FoPM).
+K.\,K.\, is supported by JSPS KAKENHI Grant-in-Aid for Challenging Research (Exploratory) JP23K17687.
+A.A.S. was partially supported by the RSF grant 21-12-00130.
+J.Y. is supported by JSPS KAKENHI Grant (S) No.\ 20H05639.